railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 Open ERP manages its budgets using both General and Analytic Accounts.
 You'll see how to do this here for General Accounts and then in Chapter 9 for Analytical Accounts.

-Use the menu  *Financial Management > Configuration > Budgets > General Budgets*  to define a new budget.
+Use the menu :menuselection:`Financial Management --> Configuration --> Budgets --> General Budgets` to define a new budget.

 .. index::
    single: Budget Revisions